HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 Insurers regularly administer multiple health insurance and drug coverage plans and each of those plans may have its own formulary.

 Each formulary contains a set of drugs and their limits or requirements.
 Drugs are placed into tiers that largely determine the cost to the consumer/patient.
 The number and purpose of drug tiers varies across payers.
-Each tier has an associated cost-sharing model that includes deductibles and/or coinsurance components for drugs in the tier when purchased through various pharmacy types.
+Each tier has an associated cost-sharing model that includes deductibles and/or coinsurance components for drugs in the tier when purchased through various pharmacy benefit types.

 In addition to the drug tier, drugs may also list requirements on the patient (e.g., age or gender) or limitations on prescription (e.g., quantity limits).

 <a name="resource-relationships"></a>
 #### Resource Relationships
 This Implementation Guide (IG) was significantly influenced by the formulary information model of the [formularies for Qualified Health Plans (QHPs) on the federal health insurance marketplace for healthcare.gov](https://github.com/CMSgov/QHP-provider-formulary-APIs).
 Publishing formularies in the QHP format should be familiar to many payers.
 Drugs are specified by RxNorm semantic drug codes.
-The QHP data model mandates specific value sets for some data types (e.g., types of copayments), but leaves value sets for other data types at the discretion of the payer (e.g., drug tier codes, pharmacy network types).
+The QHP data model mandates specific value sets for some data types (e.g., types of copayments), but leaves value sets for other data types at the discretion of the payer (e.g., drug tier codes, pharmacy benefit types).
 The following object model shows the relationships between the resources in this IG.
 The Formulary profiled resource combined with its associated [FormularyItem](StructureDefinition-usdf-FormularyItem.html) and [FormularyDrug](StructureDefinition-usdf-FormularyDrug.html) profiled resources represent a formulary list that includes the set of drugs covered and the requirements and limitations of that coverage.

 <img style="width: 100%; height: auto;" src="DaVinci_Formulary_Structure.png" />